 Call for abstracts

-Abstracts that are accepted by the Conference Organising Committee will be subject to peer review.
-The selection criteria include relevance to the conference theme (see conference themes list below), accuracy and originality of ideas, significance of the contribution and quality of presentation.
+Submissions will be subject to peer review, then accepted or declined by the committee.
+The selection criteria includes: relevance to the conference theme, accuracy and originality of ideas, significance of the contribution and quality of presentation.

 Conference themes